copasi/denbi-modsim.github.io/workshop_2024/hits/README.md

     -  Storage and exchange of data and models according to the FAIR principles
     -  Modeling specific functionalities in FAIRDOMHub / FAIRDOM-SEEK
  - Demo of programmatic access

+This workshop is part of the de.NBI SysBio Workshop series 2024. [more information](../)